-The goal of this course is guiding you in creating a meaningful and purposeful plan so that you prepare you for your future career by making you get the most out of your college experience.
-This course is ideal for rising sophomores or juniors who either have yet to declare a major or are having second thoughts about their current major and overall uncertainty about their career direction.
+The goal of this course is to guide you in creating a meaningful and purposeful plan to prepare for your future career while getting the most out of your college experience.
+This course is ideal for rising sophomores or juniors who either have yet to declare a major, or who are having second thoughts about their current majors and are experiencing overall uncertainty about their career direction.